Health Analytics, B.S.

 Good Academic Standing

-To be in good academic standing in the health analytics program students must:
+To be in good academic standing in the public health program students must maintain a cumulative GPA of 2.50.

 Students who are not in good academic standing will be placed on academic probation for their next (non-summer) semester.
 Students on academic probation will be limited to 13 credit hours during the semester they are on academic probation.
-Students will come off probation if they meet the requirements for good academic standing listed above.
+Students will be removed from probation if they meet the requirements for good academic standing listed above.
+Students can remain on academic probation for two consecutive, non-summer, semesters.

-Students will be dismissed from the health analytics program if they:
+Students will be eligible for a baccalaureate degree from the health analytics program if they:

 To appeal a decision rendered by the School of Health Professions faculty/administration that has academic consequences, you must follow the appeal procedures which are available at www.dyc.edu/appeals.